 - Only 9% of users scroll all the way to the bottom of the first page of Google.
 (Backlinko)

-- The average Google user makes around 4.2 searches per day, while the median number of searches is closer to 1.8.
+- The average Google user makes about 4.2 searches per day, while the median is closer to 1.8.
 (Exploding Topics)

 AI SEO Statistics